 Instruction and guidance by TJ Thorne and Alex Noriega

-Join TJ Thorne and Alex Noriega on a workshop through the diverse landscapes of eastern California.
+Join TJ Thorne and Alex Noriega on a Death Valley Photography Workshop that travels through the diverse landscapes of eastern California.
 Immerse yourself in an adventure across this uniquely photogenic confluence of desert and mountain landscapes.
 You will enrich your soul, connect to the land, and grow as an artist while also learning the most advanced techniques for capturing the highest quality images possible!
 This page is a general overview of the workshop.
 Upon signup, participants will receive an in-depth brochure containing much more information.
 You can make your deposit payment towards the bottom of the page.
 Please do not hesitate to reach out with any questions!
 You can use the contact page to do so.

 Our meeting point will be Furnace Creek in Death Valley which will act as a base camp while we venture to various locations within the park.
 Sand dunes, salt flats, canyons, badlands, and mountains are the main subjects here before we head to the Owens Valley which is nestled between some of the highest peaks in the country (the 14,000+ foot snow-capped peaks of the Eastern Sierras) to the west and the White and Inyo Mountains to the east.
 Here we will photograph winding rivers below jagged granite mountains, colorful foliage in warm light, and the amazing granite formations of Alabama Hills backdropped by the stunning Mt.
 Whitney.
 Our itinerary for this tour will be flexible in order to chase weather, light, and conditions as they occur.
 We'll use our experience to put you in the best possible position to make compelling photographs.